 The second photo shows the emergency exit at the back of the shelter, for use if the doorway became blocked by rubble.
 The two (now rusty) vertical pieces of iron at the bottom of the rear wall of the shelter were each held in place by a single bolt which could be removed - if you had remembered to keep the appropriate spanner in the shelter!
 The central piece of corrugated iron could then be removed allowing the occupants to claw their way out through the earth which would have been piled against the rear of the shelter.
 A photo on my homepage shows a similar exit from the reconstructed shelter in Biggin Hill.

 Not all the shelters in Richborne Terrace survived even the war - and nor did their occupants.
 The result of one bombing was recorded, in words and a picture, by local civil defence worker Stanley Rothwell:

 There was a vast crater with bodies of women and children strewn in the rubble around its edge, the shelter they had occupied had gone sky high .......
 We got busy shrouding the dead and mangled bodies ......
 We tried to check the number of people involved but found that there were some missing .....

 We found them the following morning lying some hundreds of yards away on some waste ground spread-eagled like taylors dummies; they had been tossed there by the blast, heads and limbs missing.

-Mr Rothwell's painting of the incident is in the Imperial War Museum and is reproduced below with their kind permission.
+Mr Rothwell's painting of the incident is in the Imperial War Museum and is reproduced above with their kind permission.
 It shows an Anderson shelter after a direct hit.
 Mr Rothwell is on the left accompanied by his colleague Benny Cunningham.
 It is interesting that Mr Rothwell's son subsequently went to work in the War Museum.

 Click here to read more about the bombing of the Vauxhall and Oval areas.